Anjum219/flask-with-mysql/README.md

 # Flask with mysql project
-In this project we are gonna build a super simple app commit bt commit, to learn the basic of flask with mysql.
+In this project we are gonna build a super simple app commit by commit, to learn the basic of flask with mysql.
 The project is conducted on mac M1.

 ### Prerequisite